onap/policy-parent/docs/xacml/xacml.rst

 .. literalinclude:: decision.guard.json
   :language: JSON

+.. _xacml-optimization-label:

 Optimization Policy Types
 =========================
 These Policy Types are designed to be used by the OOF Project support several domains including VNF placement in ONAP.
 The OOF Platform makes a call to the Decision API to request these Policies based on the values specified in the onap.policies.Optimization properties.
 Each of these properties are treated relative to each other as an "AND".
 In addition, each value for each property itself is treated as an "OR".

 .. csv-table::
    :header: "Policy Type", "Action"